recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/CreateAutomationRuleMenu.png)<br/>

-In Sentinel goto Automation and create [Automation rule].
-Give the new rule a name, select trigger [When incident is created], Action [Run playbook] and select [RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash] as the playbook to run.
+In Sentinel, go to Automation and create **Automation rule**.
+Give the new rule a name, select the trigger **When incident is created**, select the action **Run playbook** and finally select **RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash** as the playbook.

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/CreateAutomationRule.png)<br/>

-This will trigger Recorded Future playbook to run when any incident is created.
-Recorded future will then enrich the incident if it contains entities of type IP, Domain, Url and FileHash.
+This will trigger the Recorded Future playbook to run when any incident is created.
+Recorded future will then enrich the incident if it contains entities of types IP, Domain, Url or FileHash.

 ### Response - Recorded Future Intelligence Cloud Configuration
 The Recorded Future Intelligence Cloud aggregates data related to Sigma Rules and other indicators, driving collective insights to better identify threats.
 Anonymized, unattributable data is collected for analytical purposes to identify trends and insights with the Intelligence Cloud.
-The Response playbook gives end users the ability to contribute collective insights to the Intelligence Cloud.
+The **Response - Automate Incident Enrichment** playbook gives end users the ability to contribute collective insights to the Intelligence Cloud.
 [Click here to learn more](https://support.recordedfuture.com/hc/en-us/articles/11633413141779)

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/IntelligenceCloudParameter.png)